yernat-assylbekov/Anime-Faces-with-DCGAN/README.md

 ## Network Architecture

-I use a slightly modified DCGAN (Deep Convolutional GAN) and follow the guidlines listed below:
+I use a slightly modified DCGAN (Deep Convolutional GAN) and follow the guidlines listed below:<br>
 • Replace all max pooling with convolutional strides.

 • Use transposed convolution for upsampling